adisonlampert/workshop-word-cloud/README.md

 - Add the ability to upload a text file
 - Feature to download the generated word cloud as a jpeg
 - Add more customization options
 - Allow user to generate their own color scheme
+- Restyle the website